tfgg/yournextmep/_candidates/eu2014/conservative/richard-hopkin.md

 person: richard-hopkin
 region: wales
 party: conservative
-title: Wales - Conservative Party - Richard Hopkin
+title: Richard Hopkin is running for MEP in Wales for the Conservative Party
 incumbent: false
 ---